Clinical Trials (PDQ®)

 II.
 To quantify the number and percent of patients who have stable disease at 6 months of therapy (failure to progress) in each treatment arm of CTT in patients with metastatic renal cell carcinoma (RCC).

 III.
-To evaluate the safety of each treatment arm of combination targeted therapy (CTT) in patients with metastatic RCC.
+To evaluate the safety of each treatment arm of CTT in patients with metastatic RCC.

 IV.
 To assess overall survival in each arm of the study.
 V. To assess the objective response rate in each treatment arm of CTT in patients with metastatic RCC.